Exploring design, culture, and reflection in Barcelona

 Soho House Barcelona is nestled in the Gothic Quarter and is a testament to design as an immersive experience.
 We entered the building through the main doors and were swiftly reminded that this is an exclusive members club and that the ‘public’ restaurant — Cecconi’s — was accessible next door and opened at seven (this was 5:00 pm).

-A simple plate of sardines paired with wine was enjoyed at La Plata.
+A simple plate of sardines paired with a glass of red vermouth was enjoyed at La Plata.
 Image: Chris Stevens

 While waiting for our dinner reservation at Cecconi’s we stumbled upon La Plata, a modest yet unforgettable hole in the wall venue serving only vermouth and fried sardines, with waiters that looked like they’d been doing it for years.
 The space was effortlessly authentic and bustling — even on that rainy Monday evening we had to squeeze onto the corner of someone else’s table.
 La Plata epitomises Barcelona’s ‘undesigned’ charm, proving that even the simplest venues can leave lasting impressions.
 We could have stayed all night.
 But Cecconi’s was booked and we had been building up this moment for pretty much the whole trip.